shivajivarma/spring-boot-webapp-boilerplate/README.md

 ## Run

-To run the demo application just execute this command in the root directory:
+Run the boilerplate application, by execute below command in the project root directory:

 ```cmd
 gradlew.bat bootRun